- Victoria Gains, Library Director

 On June 30, 1988, Betty Hunt was chosen to replace Madelyn Willis as director after her retirement.
 As technology began to advance, so did the library.
 Services were expanded to keep up with the expanding needs of the community.
 Videos were added to the collection to give Doddridge County access to more forms of entertainment, and quickly caught on for those who were unable to access them otherwise.

-On October 2, 1992, Cathy Ash was appointed to the position of director after Betty Hunt's retirement where she remains to this day.
+On October 2, 1992, Cathy Ash was appointed to the position of director after Betty Hunt's retirement.
 The library helped to bring the county into the 21st century with the addition of public internet access, copying and faxing services, and a free notary service.
 With the library’s quickly growing collection and programming, the opera house was beginning to feel just as cramped as the courthouse basement.
 Through the support of the community, the Doddridge County Commission worked with the Library Board of Trustees to start a project for a building that was built to be a library.

 On June 23, 2016, the ribbon was cut to signify the official opening of the new library.
 The new library has a community room with movie quality projector, a spacious kid’s room, a designated teen room, a fireplace reading area, and, most importantly, plenty of room for expansion.
-The programming has also been expanded to include regular events such as after school movies, My Doll and Me Club, Lego Club, and video game tournaments in addition to seasonal events such as Spooky Night as the Library, Snowball Olympics, Easter Egg Hunts, and many more.
+The programming has also been expanded to include regular events such as after school movies, My Doll and Me Club, Lego Club, Dish It Up Club and video game tournaments in addition to seasonal events such as Spooky Night at the Library, Snowball Olympics, Easter Egg Hunts, and many more.

 All of the community support through civil activism, local organizations giving back, program attendance, and special levy support has allowed us here at the Doddridge County Public Library to inspire patrons, impact our youth, and become the heart of our community.